Chris Rock: 2000–2009: Sitcom and stardom

 Starting in 2005, Rock has also voiced the eccentric zebra Marty in DreamWorks' animated film franchise Madagascar.
 He starred in two of the film's sequels, Madagascar: Escape 2 Africa (2008), and Madagascar 3: Europe's Most Wanted (2013).
-In 2007 Rock voiced Mooseblood the Mosquito in the Jerry Seinfeld animated film, The Bee Movie.
+In 2007, Rock voiced Mooseblood the Mosquito in the Jerry Seinfeld animated film, Bee Movie.

 In 2009, Rock released his first documentary, 2009's Good Hair.
 The film focuses on the issue of how African-American women have perceived their hair and historically styled it.
 The film explores the current styling industry for black women, images of what is considered acceptable and desirable for African American women's hair in the United States, and their relation to African American culture.
 The film premiered at the 2009 Sundance Film Festival where it earned critical acclaim and received a Special Jury Prize.
 The National Board of Review named it one of the five best documentaries of the year.
 Rock was also nominated for the Gotham Award for Best Documentary and for the Best Documentary Screenplay from the Writers Guild of America.
 Rock has since stated working on a documentary about debt called Credit Is the Devil.

-2010s
+2010–2019: Career expansion

 Some of his 2010s film appearances include the black comedy Death at a Funeral (2010) a remake of the British comedy of the same name.
 The film starred Peter Dinklage, Martin Lawrence, Tracy Morgan, Kevin Hart, Zoe Saldana, and Luke Wilson.
 The film received mixed reviews, although Roger Ebert, critic of The Chicago Sun-Times, praised the film writing: "I laughed all the way through, in fact.
 This is the best comedy since The Hangover, and although it's almost a scene-by-scene remake of a 2007 British movie with the same title, it's funnier than the original."
-Rock also starred in the summer comedy Grown Ups (2010) alongside Adam Sandler, Kevin James, David Spade and Maya Rudolph.
+Rock also starred in the summer comedy Grown Ups (2010) alongside Adam Sandler, Kevin James, David Spade and Maya Rudolph, and reunited with them for a sequel in 2013.